 The FA20DIT powered the WRX from 2015 through 2021.
 It is a 2.0-liter turbocharged, direct-injected engine that quickly became popular thanks to its strong aftermarket support and proven tuning platforms.

 Over the years, the FA20 has been extensively modified, tuned, and rebuilt by enthusiasts and shops alike, making it one of the most well-understood modern Subaru engines.
+You can explore supporting components under EFI Tuning and Forced Induction categories.

 Why the FA20 Is Still Popular